bcgov/moh-RADAR/README.md

 To build your own RADAR use the raw version of the CSV file (for example https://raw.githubusercontent.com/bcgov/moh-RADAR/main/MoH_Radar.csv)

 Visit https://github.com/thoughtworks/build-your-own-radar for more details.
+Visit https://radar-moh.ynr9ed-dev.nimbus.cloud.gov.bc.ca/ to see the production version of RADAR